vancass/Pokedex-assignment/README.md

 ### Specification

-* The  code needs to work after we pull it and try it (no bugs).
+* The  code needs to work after we pull and try it (no bugs).
 * The view should be responsive and beautiful.<br/>
 * Organisation is the key.
 Make something clean and understandable.
 * You can use any Graphics library